arshsaxena/arshsaxena/README.md

 I'm <a href="https://arshsaxena.in">Arsh Saxena</a>, a developer, and student pursuing B.Tech. in Electronics and Communication Engineering.
 With a strong foundation in Physics, Chemistry, and Mathematics with Computer Science, I love coding.

-I am skilled in Python, Pygame, HTML, CSS, JavaScript, PHP, and SQL.
-Currently, I am learning C++ and will be going for Swift next.

-Beyond coding, I do photography, video editing, and photo editing.
+I also do photography, video editing, and photo editing.
 I am quite fluent in English, I also enjoy writing engaging content, particularly focusing on English comprehension for students.
 In my free time, I watch movies and TV shows, and I have a hobby of collecting sneakers.

 <h3>📚 👨🏻‍💻 📷 📽 💻 🖊️ 👟</h3>

 Let's connect, ping me anywhere!🤘🏻

 <p>
     <a href="https://instagram.com/arsh.saxena02" target="_blank"><img src="https://raw.githubusercontent.com/arshsaxena/arshsaxena/main/icons/instagram.png" height="50" width="50"></a>&nbsp;&nbsp;
     <a href="https://www.linkedin.com/in/arshsaxena/" target="_blank"><img src="https://raw.githubusercontent.com/arshsaxena/arshsaxena/main/icons/linkedin.png" height="50" width="50"></a>&nbsp;&nbsp;